skesamsetty/ML_Project/README.md

 ## **Objective**:
 ---

-Project is to develop the machine learning application that would predict the personality trait of a person as Introvert/Extrovert/Ambivert based on 91 personality questions.
+Our Project objective was to develop the machine learning application that would predict the personality trait of a person as Introvert/Extrovert/Ambivert based on 91 personality questions.
 Our ML algorithm is trained based on survey with the same set of personality questions.

 ![Personality-Survey](html/img/depan.jpg)